ObliteratedDev/NetStorm/README.md

 # Net Storm
-DoS tool for educational purposes, only use this on your network or on a network you have permission to DoS, in case you use this on someone else's metwork without permission, you are breaking the law and I am not responsible for any damage that my tool does!
+DoS tool for educational purposes, only use this on your network or on a network you have permission to DoS, in case you use this on someone else's network without permission, you are breaking the law and I am not responsible for any damage that my tool does!

 Version: 1.0 Pre-Alpha